-Omega-6 in excess has been shown to cause vitamin E depletion, gut dysbiosis and inflammation, and contribute to weight gain, liver disease, cancer, autoimmune disease, and premature ageing.
+Omega-6 in excess has been shown to cause vitamin E depletion, gut dysbiosis and inflammation and contribute to weight gain, liver disease, cancer, autoimmune disease, and premature ageing.
 But in moderation, they are beneficial.
 However, because vegetable oils are everywhere, you may be getting significant amounts of omega-6 without not knowing.
-Restaurants usually use vegetable oils, especially in Asia and vegan or vegetarian cuisine.
+Restaurants usually use vegetable oils and vegan or vegetarian cuisine, especially in Asia.
 So any miso or coconut milk soup you get with your yummy sushi may have more than two spoons of vegetable oil.

-Saturated fats are unhealthy, but excess consumption can negatively impact heart health, best consumed in moderation.
+Saturated fats are unhealthy, but excess consumption can negatively impact heart health, so they are best consumed in moderation.